minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

-5. Let’s start with the version 1.0 application setup:
+5. Let’s start with the version 1.0 application setup, first we will create the sample table and sequence.

    ```
    <copy>